Torus conformal blocks and Casimir equations in the necklace channel: Torus conformal blocks

 A torus conformal block of an arbitrary channel topology can be generated from the torus conformal block with less points in the necklace channel.\footnote{The comb channel in the plane \cft plays the analogous role.} One can consider a $n$-point block, which is obtained from the $n$-point correlation function \eqref{TorusFuncThroughPlaneElements} by inserting $(k-1)$ projectors where $k = 1, 2,\ldots$ and doing $(n-k)$ OPEs.
 On the other hand, each OPE contains Virasoro generators which can be represented as differential operators acting on the correlation function \cite{Belavin:1984vu}.
 Then, the resulting OPE coefficients can be transformed into some differential operator $\hat B^{\mathfrak{ch}}_{h,\td,c}$ acting on a $k$-point torus block $\cF_{h,\td,c}(q,z'_1,\ldots,z'_k)$ in the necklace channel: \be \cF^{\,(k-1, \mathfrak{ch})}_{h,\td,c}(q,z_1,\ldots,z_n) = \hat B^{\mathfrak{ch}}_{h,\td,c} (z_1, \ldots, z_n, \partial_{z'}) \cF_{h,\td,c}(q,z'_1,\ldots,z'_k) \,, \ee where the set $(z'_1,...,z'_k)$ denotes coordinates left after doing all OPEs.
 The explicit form of $\hat B^{\mathfrak{ch}}_{h,\td,c}$ is directly determined by the topology of a channel $\mathfrak{ch}$ which for the general Virasoro conformal blocks can be quite complicated.
 However, in the $sl(2, \mathbb{R})$ case, these operators take a simpler form, see Section \ref{sec:arbitrary}.
+Notice that the block on the left-hand side of \eqref{gc} automatically satisfies the Ward identity provided that the block on the right-hand side does.

 To conclude, it is instructive to compare the mixed use of the projector/OPE technique in torus and plane correlation functions.
 For instance, for the 4-point correlation function $\langle \cO_1(z_1) \cO_2(z_2)\cO_{3}(z_{3})\cO_4(z_4)\rangle$ on the plane this formally yields several options.
 There are three standard OPE channels ($s,t,u$) obtained by doing OPEs between pairs of operators, depending on how the points $(z_1=0, z_2=1, z_3=z, z_4=\infty)$ are ordered.
 However, one can see that the only non-trivial way to obtain the projection channel is to insert the projector between pairs $\cO_1(z_1) \cO_2(z_2)$ and $\cO_{3}(z_{3})\cO_4(z_4)$.
 On the other hand, it is straightforward to show that the projection channel coincides with the $s$-channel (see e.g. \cite{Simmons-Duffin:2016gjk}).
 Thus, all channels on the plane are the OPE channels.
 As mentioned above, $n$-point torus correlation functions can be thought of as identifying points $z_1=0 \sim z_{n+2} = \infty$ and taking the trace over descendants in $(n+2)$-point plane correlation functions.
 It makes one to distinguish between projectors and OPEs as operations leading to (topologically) different channels.
 For example, the plane $t$-channel directly yields the torus OPE channel, while the plane $s,u$-channels can yield only one torus channel which is the projection (necklace) channel.
 In the latter case the equivalence between the projector and the OPE on the plane is broken in favour of the projector on the torus.
 This explains why $n$-point torus correlators can be expanded in more (topologically inequivalent) channels than $(n+2)$-point and, hence, $n$-point plane correlators.